FOR IMMEDIATE RELEASE

 Marie Claudine is also an influential speaker, actress, artist, and model.
 As artist, she dances at universities, churches and community groups as part of the Rwanda Dance Theater Company.
 As singer, she performs at the International Commemoration Day to mark the 15th Anniversary of the Rwanda Genocide at the United Nations attended by the Secretary-General, Ban Ki-moon.

-She was awarded an International Marathon Peace Medal from the International Women for Peace in Kigali Rwanda and honored for being the first artist from Rwanda selected among 600 applicants worldwide to participate in the Robert Wilson’s International Theater Projects in New York City on May 2005.
+She was awarded a Marathon Peace Medal from the International Women for Peace in Kigali Rwanda and honored for being the first artist from Rwanda selected among 600 applicants worldwide to participate in the Robert Wilson’s International Theater Projects in New York City on May 2005.

 She speaks English, French, Swahili and her language Kinyarwanda.
 She graduated with a distinction in School of Business Studies in Rwanda 2000, and has recently completed courses in nonprofit management at Baruch College and The Foundation Center.
 She graduated recently from the International Trauma Studies, a program directed by Dr. Jack Saul, Professor at Columbia University.